Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 **IMPORTANT:**

 - Depending on the version of Kubernetes, the command may or may not reside under the `alpha` category.
 Use `kubectl certs --help` and `kubectl alpha certs --help` to determine this.
-  The overall command syntax should be the same and this is just whether or not the command structure will require `alpha` in it.
+  The overall command syntax is the same; the only difference is whether or not the command structure includes `alpha`.
 - The node referenced in this document as `ncn-m` is the master node selected to renew the certificates on.
 - This document is based off a base hardware configuration of three master nodes and three worker nodes.
 Utility storage nodes are not mentioned because they are not running Kubernetes.
-Please make sure to update any commands that run on multiple nodes accordingly.
+Make sure to update any commands that run on multiple nodes accordingly.

 ## File Locations